-Special Accreditation/Approval Status: The practical nursing program is approved by the Virginia State Board of Nursing, 9960 Mayland Drive, Suite 300, Henrico, Virginia 23233-1463, (804) 367-4515.
+Special Accreditation/Approval Status: The Patrick Henry Community College Practical Nursing Certificate program has conditional approval with terms and conditions by the Virginia State Board of Nursing, 9960 Mayland Drive, Suite 300, Henrico, Virginia 23233-1463, (804) 367-4515.
 The practical nursing program is not nationally accredited.